the-argus/rit-gdc-talks/from_scratch.md

 programmer.
 It will give you more tools in your toolbelt and free you from engine vendor lock-in.

-Note: making your own engine will teach you _every_ engine
+Note: making your own engine will teach you _every_ engine.
+Making engines is an actual thing that you can do and not just something for youtubers who make videos called WRITING MINECRAFT TETRIS AMONG US IN C WITH PROCEDURAL GENERATION AND AI BUT CHATGPT TELLS ME WHAT TO WRITE

 ---